 Updated through October 18, 2020

-Columbus (2020): Afful has made four regular-season appearances (four starts as a right-back) for Crew SC in 2020.
+Columbus (2020): Afful has made 17 regular-season appearances (16 starts as a right-back).
 The defender made his 2020 regular-season debut as a starter on Opening Match against New York City FC (March 1), before starting in a road contest against Seattle Sounders FC (March 7).
 Afful also made two starts in the MLS is Back Tournament Group Stage, featuring against FC Cincinnati* (July 11) and against Atlanta United* (July 21).
 Afful made a total of three appearances (all starts) during the MLS is Back Tournament.
+He then started at home against Chicago Fire (August 20) and made a substitute appearance on the road at New York City FC (August 24).
+The defender started and played the full 90 minutes on the road at FC Cincinnati (August 29), at home against Philadelphia Union (September 2) and at home against FC Cincinnati (September 6).
+Afful made three consecutive appearances (all starts) from September 12 on the road at Chicago Fire FC through the home match against Minnesota United FC (September 23).
+The midfielder started five consecutive games from September 27 through October 18, notably providing his first regular-season assist of 2020 on the road at FC Dallas (October 3).